swcarpentry/git-novice/_episodes/01-basics.md

 > ## Paper Writing
 >
-> *   Imagine you drafted an excellent paragraph for a paper you are writing, but later ruin it.
+> *   Imagine you drafted an excellent paragraph for a paper you are writing, but you ruined it later.
 How would you retrieve
 >     the *excellent* version of your conclusion?
 Is it even possible?
 >
 > *   Imagine you have 5 co-authors.
 How would you manage the changes and comments they make to your paper?